 The Non-Competitive Grants Program

 The Non-Competitive Grants Program provides funds annually to grantee organizations.
 There is no application process for these grants.
 Since its inception, the Foundation has awarded the bulk of its funds to Vermont Legal Aid, which provides direct legal services at no charge to disadvantaged Vermonters.
-In the mid-2000s, the Foundation expanded non-competitive grant recipients to include LawLine Vermont and Vermont Law School’s Legal Clinic.
+More recently, the Foundation has expanded non-competitive grant recipients to include LawLine Vermont, Vermont Law School’s Legal Clinic, Vermont Bar Assocation’s Legal Access Coordinator and Have Justice-Will Travel.

 The Competitive Grants Program